pifroggi/vs_align/README.md

 __*`debug`* (optional)__
 Overlays matching scores for all frames within the temporal radius and the best match onto the frame.

-> [!CAUTION]
+> [!TIP]
 > __Performance Considerations:__ High res frame matching is very slow.
 For Precision 2 and 3 it is recommended to downscale clip and ref to around 480p and use a high res out clip instead.
 Both are still very effective at this resolution and far better than Precision 1.

-> [!TIP]
+>
 > __Frame Matching Quality:__ Even Precision 3 needs the clips to look somewhat similar.
 You will make it easier and get better results by prefiltering to make ref as close to clip as possible.
 For example:
 > - If one clip is cropped, crop the other too so they match as close as possible.
 Always crop black borders.
 > - If one clip is brighter than the other, make them roughly match.
 > - If one clip has crushed blacks, crush the other too.
 > - If one clip is black & white and the other is in color, make them both black & white.

-> [!TIP]
+>
 > __Clips with Different Framerates:__ Keep in mind if clip's framerate is lower than ref's, a perfectly matching frame may not always exist in clip.
 If the closest match is not close enough, you *could* warp it into the correct position with `vs_align.spatial()`, use a fallback with interpolated frames, or use ref as fallback.
 This is not an issue if clip's framerate is equal or higher than ref's.

 <br />